Award Description

 Nomination Process

 Nominations for Distinguished Scholar Teacher must be submitted via on-line registration between September 10 and October 12.
-Nominators have until November 7 to submit nomination packets (in PDF format) via the APA portal.
+Nominators have until November 7 to submit nomination materials (in PDF format) via the APA portal.

-- Course Listing: A listing of courses taught over the past five years.
+• Course Listing: A listing of courses taught by the nominee over the last five years.

-- Student Comments from Feedback Surveys: Include all comments from courses taught in the previous five years.
+• Student Comments from Feedback Surveys: Include all comments from courses taught by the nominee in the last five years.
 Please cut and paste comment text into a single document.

-- List of subsequent placements of graduate students: Include titles and institutions, organizations, or corporations, when known.
+• List of subsequent placements of graduate students: Include titles and institutions, organizations, or corporations, when known.
+Note: working with graduate students is not a requirement for this award.

 Additional materials that further illuminate the nominee's contributions and achievements as a teacher and scholar may be included in a supplemental section: